Tagum City National High School: Curricula

 The school uses two curricula, the RBEC Curriculum (for RBEC students) and the SPSTEM (Special Program for Science, Technology, Engineering, and Math) Curriculum, both using the zero-based grading system for each period.
 In June 2010, the school shifted academic focus to the newly implemented 2010 Secondary Education Curriculum (2010 SEC), to be implemented in SY 2011–2012.

 SPSTEM curriculum

-Since STEM students are encouraged to proceed in engineering, scientific and mathematical courses in the college level as part of the mission of the Department of Science and Technology (DOST), the SPSTE curriculum is a science and math-inclined curriculum.
+Since STEM students are encouraged to proceed in engineering, scientific and mathematical courses in the college level as part of the mission of the Department of Science and Technology (DOST), the SPSTEM curriculum is a science and math-inclined curriculum.

 In tenth grade, students produce research papers and project proposals, and are encouraged to represent the school in division, regional and national science fairs, and then can proceed to compete in international science fairs.

 Elective subjects are added to the students' load to emphasize science and mathematics, especially in the field of research and statistics.